Admissions and Records

 When a transcript from another institution is received by Admissions and Records, the transcript becomes the official property of Western Nevada College.
 Admissions and Records does not release or provide copies of a student's official transcript from another institution to third parties or to students.

 Upon request, students may view their transcript from another institution and take notes in regards to classes, semester, and grades, but may not have a copy.
-Exceptions to the policy are at the discretion of the registrar, and are only granted in extreme cases, such as 1) the institution housing the original records has been destroyed and WNC has the only known existing transcript, or 2) international transcripts that the student is unable to obtain.
+Exceptions to the policy are at the discretion of the registrar, and are granted only in extreme cases, such as 1) the institution housing the original records has been destroyed and WNC has the only known existing transcript, or 2) international transcripts that the student is unable to obtain.

 Full-time students are defined as those who are enrolled in 12 or more credits/units (6 or more credits/units for summer); three-quarter time students are enrolled in 9-11 credits/units; half-time students are enrolled in 6-8 credits.